taicout6/Cainan6697/README.md

 <!--
 **taicout6/taicout6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-My name is Tainá from Brazil.
+My name is Tainá and I'm from Brazil.
 I am currently studying Software Development at [Trybe](https://www.betrybe.com/).